Eusideroxylon: Description

+The leaves are dark green, simple, leathery, and elliptical to ovate.
+They are 14–18 cm long and 5–11 cm wide, and grow along the stem alternately, rarely whorled or opposite, without stipules and petiolate.
+The leaf blade is entire (unlobed or lobed in Sassafras) and occasionally with domatia (crevices or hollows serving as lodging for mites) in axils of main lateral veins (present in Cinnamomum).
+Young leaves are reddish brown to yellowish red.
+They have a generous layer of wax, making them glossy in appearance, and are narrow, pointed oval in shape with an apical mucro, or 'drip tip', which enables the leaves to shed excess water in a humid environment.

 The flowers are pale yellow to yellow.
 The flower is hermaphrodite, actinomorphic, with 6 tepals, distributed in two whorls that overlap.
 There are six staminodes, three stamens, and a simple pistil that consists of one carpel.
 Pollination is done by bees and other insects.
 The fruits are drupes, varying in size and shape from oblong to ovate or sub-cylindrical to asymmetric elongated or rounded.
-They are 8–13 cm long, 4–5 cm in diameter, and weigh 90-170 g.
-Seed dispersal is by vertebrate animals such as birds, monkeys, bats and rodents, for which the fruits are an important food source.
+They are 8–13 cm long, 4–5 cm in diameter, and weigh 90–170 g.

-The trees' leaves are dark green, simple, leathery, elliptical to ovate, 14–18 cm long and 5–11 cm wide, and are alternate, rarely whorled or opposite, without stipules and petiolate.
-The leaf blade is entire (unlobed or lobed in Sassafras) and occasionally with domatia (crevices or hollows serving as lodging for mites) in axils of main lateral veins (present in Cinnamomum).
-Young leaves are reddish brown to yellowish red.
-They have a generous layer of wax, making them glossy in appearance, and are narrow, pointed oval in shape with an apical mucro, or 'drip tip', which enables the leaves to shed excess water in a humid environment.
+Based on morphology, four varieties (var.) are recognized, being exilis, ovoidus, grandis, and zwageri.

-Timber segments collected from 15 logged stumps in Kubah National Park, Sarawak, Malaysia, found that E. zwageri can live more than 1000 years and that the growth rate of this species is very slow, with a mean radial growth rate of 0·058 cm y-1.
+Generation length is thought to be around 100 years, and carbon dating of timber segments collected from 15 logged stumps in Kubah National Park, Sarawak, Malaysia, found that E. zwageri can live more than 1000 years.
+Growth rate of this species is very slow, with a mean radial growth rate of 0.058 cm per year.
 The cutting of old trees of E. zwageri results in the species being replaced by faster growing species.
 The long life span and reduced growth rate of this species may be a result of its dense and durable wood containing abundant defensive compounds.

+Genetic variability is relatively high in Indonesia, and populations that are geographically close may be more distant genetically.
+A number of populations from Kalimantan exhibit evidence of inbreeding.